 The authority of the county office of Prosecuting Attorney comes from Chapter 309 of the Ohio Revised Code.
 Under this chapter, the prosecuting attorney has authority to “inquire into” crimes committed within the county.
 The prosecuting attorney prosecutes or defends all cases arising within the county where the State of Ohio or a county official is a party.
 This includes both criminal and civil cases.

-The Wood County Prosecuting Attorney’s Office is composed of three main divisions and two supporting divisions.
+The Wood County Prosecuting Attorney’s Office is composed of three main divisions.
 The Criminal Division, Juvenile Division and Civil Division each have a distinctive function and separate duty.
-The C.Y.C.L.E. and Victim/Witness Divisions assist in the overall goal of the office.
+The Prosecutor’s Office also provides victim/witness services and an array of other programming to assist in the overall goal of the office.

 The most well-known aspect of the office, the Wood County Prosecuting Attorney’s Criminal Division prosecutes all felony offenses committed by adults in Wood County.
 Comprised of five criminal prosecutors and one full-time appellate attorney, the Criminal Division is the only agency in the county that prosecutes these most serious crimes.
 A felony is an offense that, generally, can result in a sentence of one or more years in prison.
 Misdemeanor offenses are generally less serious in nature than felonies and typically result in a sentence less than one year, typically served in a local jail facility.